 The dental PPO plan works the same way as a medical PPO, with two levels of coverage after meeting your $25 individual calendar year deductible.
 At the time you need services, you can choose to receive care in-network or out-of-network.
 When you choose participating providers, you receive maximum benefits and reduce your out-of-pocket costs.
 When you use a non-participating provider, you may have higher out-of-pocket costs.
 If you enroll in the Cigna plan you are able to access a secure website, myCIGNA.com which will provide you the tools to review plan information, provider information and Explanation of Benefits.

-When you enroll in the Guardian (First Commonwealth Dental) plan with First Commonwealth, you choose a provider dentist from the First Commonwealth directory.
+When you enroll in this plan you will need to select a provider-dentist from the plan.
 When you use that dentist, you would receive benefits according to the plan schedule.
 There is no out of network coverage.
 Members are responsible for the copayment associated with the services rendered.
 Please see plan detail available in Smartben.

 Regular full-time or part-time employees budgeted a minimum of 40 hours per pay period may enroll in the Flexible Spending Accounts during annual open enrollment, effective January 1st of each calendar year.
 There are 2 accounts, the Medical Flexible Spending Account and the Dependent Child Care Spending Account, both are pre-tax accounts.
 The Medical spending account is used for reimbursement of predictable medical expenses such as co-payments and deductibles.
 The Dependent Child Care Spending account is used for reimbursement toward dependent child care expenses.
 The amount withheld is determined individually and deducted from each paycheck on a pre-tax basis, giving you a tax-effective way to pay for these expenses.
 Coverage is administered through UMR

 Little Company of Mary Hospital offers vision coverage to full-time or part-time employees budgeted to work a minimum of 40 hours per pay period.
 This plan is offered through Superior Vision.
 Benefits are provided for your eye screening, as well as glasses and contacts.
 If you use a participating provider, your out-of-pocket costs will be less than if you go out-of-network.